elyra-ai/elyra/docs/source/user_guide/enhanced-script-support.md

 To run the script, from the Script editor toolbar, select the `R` option in the dropdown menu, and click the `Run` icon.

+Similar to the extended support for Python kernels when using the `Jupyter Enterprise Gateway`, the Script editor dropdown in the toolbar will display all available remote kernel options for R scripts.

 ## Ability to run a Python and R scripts as a batch job